 Don’t introduce your new activities into your dog’s life when they are lethargic.
 Instead, stay on track with your routine and only do what your dog enjoys such as play with toys or cuddle on the sofa.

 Your dog is feeling unwell and probably confused.
 Having you close by brings them comfort and helps keep them calm.

 Do your best to help limit the pain your dog is experiencing.
-The veterinarian will guide you towards proper steps and medications that will help lessen pain and create a more calm physical and mental state of mind.
+The veterinarian will guide you towards proper steps and medications or over-the-counter supplements such as CBD oil that will help lessen pain and create a more calm physical and mental state of mind.

 Contact the veterinarian